bhushangawde/Subject_Registration_System/README.md

 Also, he can update his profile information using the Edit Profile tab.
 He can view the syllabus for all his subjects as well as the time table for the current semester.

+The front end is developed using HTML,CSS JAVASCRIPT.
+For backend scripts, PHP was used.